 Jeffrey Chan, President of the Young Actuaries Program Asia and Senior Data Scientist in BCG GAMMA, features in the latest edition of the special Young Actuaries Advisory Board (YAAB) ‘Under the Spotlight’ series.

-Summarise yourself in one sentence…Data analytics actuary working in consulting who still flies around for projects.
+A summary of myself in one sentence…Data analytics actuary working in consulting who still flies around for projects.
 Five quarantines and 13 COVID-19 test to date.

-What do you enjoy the most about being involved with the YAAB?…The team is extremely smart and open to new ideas, with a common goal to redefine what it means to be actuary in 21st century.
+What do I enjoy the most about being involved with the YAAB?…The team is extremely smart and open to new ideas, with a common goal to redefine what it means to be actuary in 21st century.

-What excites you about the influence the YAAB has on the future direction of the Actuaries Institute?…To broaden the scope of what defines to be an actuary, and the corresponding education and career support.
+What excites me about the influence the YAAB has on the future direction of the Actuaries Institute?…To broaden the scope of what defines to be an actuary, and the corresponding education and career support.
 Actuaries have a lot of qualities that enable us to excel in a spectrum of industries and functions, it would be hugely beneficial to everyone if the Institute can provide guidance and support to further develop and apply the skillsets in other non-traditional practice areas.

 What gets my goat…Having a good team with a spectrum of skillsets required for a project, who you would love to work with, is the key to success in data science, as no one person can know everything and work on everything at the same time.
 Expecting someone to have all skillsets and manage to deliver a project by themselves is one of the most common mistake I can see in data science project.